About Me

 Office: CoRE 417

-Home Institution: University of Vermont
+Institution: University of Vermont

-Mentor: Professor Sumegha Garg
+Mentor: Prof. Sumegha Garg

 Week 1: May 27 - May 30

 I started reviewing topics in Computational Learning Theory and Probability Theory I haven't been exposed to yet.
 Professor Garg and I met for the first time and discussed realizability in CLT and talked through what it means for a distribution of hypotheses to be realizable.
-I started writing my project presentation for next week, and am doing an in depth review of computational learning theory this week utilizing textbooks and lectures from Cambridge and Oxford.
+I started writing my project presentation for next week, and am doing an in-depth review of computational learning theory this week utilizing textbooks and lectures from Cambridge and Oxford.
 I also built this website!

-Funding and Acknowlegements
+Funding and Acknowledgements